July Fishing Forcast • Big Bass Reported • Sea Bass Fishing Is Hot • New Regulation For Sea Bass And Porgies

 Bluefish continue to dominate the island with fish being pulled out of our local docks, inlets and bays.
 Many of these fish have been caught in and around bunker pods.
 A great way to target these fish is bunker chunks or live lining a whole bunker.
 Diamond jigs and sp minnows will also do the trick.

-Blowfish and king fish have also been reported at the Local Docks.
-The best way to target these tasty fish are clams on a simple high low bait rig.Both species have no size or number limits so you can keep as many as you desire and both are great to eat.
+Blowfish and kingfish have also been reported at the Local Docks.
+The best way to target these tasty fish are clams on a simple high low bait rig.Both species have no size or number limits and both are great to eat.

 Follow us on twitter: